University Health Service

 Welcome to the University of Michigan!

-To learn about important health and wellness information, including how to submit your immunization record, health insurance, and resources the university can provide for you, read the information below from the U-M International Center and University Health Service.
+To learn about important health and wellness information, including how to submit your immunization records, health insurance, and resources the university can provide for you, read the information below from the U-M International Center and University Health Service.

 Submit this health information